Black Plum, Blackcurrant and Cedar

 Originally named after Sir John Talbot, the Earl of Shrewsbury who fought in the Hundred Years’ War, Château Talbot has a rich history.
 For several decades it belonged to the Marquis of Aux and was then purchased in 1918 by Désiré Cordier and is still owned and run by the Cordier family today.
 Nancy Bignon Cordier, her husband Jean-Paul and their three children – Philippine, Marguerite and Gustave – continue the tradition of producing fantastic wines which are recognised worldwide for their consistent high-quality vintage after vintage.

-Serving Guide: We recommend opening and decanting for one to two hours before serving to enjoy the full flavours of this wine.
+Serving Guide: We recommend opening and decanting for an hour before serving to enjoy the full flavours of this wine.
 Alternatively pour smaller quantities into larger glasses and let it open up for 15 minutes before serving.
-Drinking nicely now with good potential to age and should continue to mature until 2025 onwards.
+Drinking nicely now with good potential to age and should continue to mature until 2025 onwards

 Although nearly any food is capable of causing an allergic reaction, only the bellow listed foods account for 90 percent of all food-allergic reactions.
 These foods are: